labex-labs/open-source-labs/python/python-mastery/lab-ex2-5-make-a-custom-container/en/step5.md

                 'rides': self.numrides[index]}
 ```

-This updated method checks if the index is a slice.
-If it is, it creates a new `RideData` object and populates it with slices of the original data columns.
-This ensures that slicing returns another `RideData` object rather than a list.
+In this updated `__getitem__` method, we first check if the `index` is a slice.
+If it is, we create a new `RideData` object called `result`.
+Then we populate this new object with slices of the original data columns (`routes`, `dates`, `daytypes`, and `numrides`).
+This ensures that when we slice our custom container, we get another `RideData` object instead of a list.
+If the `index` is not a slice (i.e., it's a single index), we return a dictionary containing the relevant record.

 3. Let's test our improved slicing capability: